GemTalk/Sparkle/Documentation/SparkleInstall.md

 1. Download the launcher or launcher installer for the given platform from <A HREF="https://pharo.org/download" CLASS="URL">https://pharo.org/download</A>, and install.
 2. Run PharoLauncher to open the Launcher.
 3. Click on <EM CLASS="Icon">✲</EM> **New** .
-4. In the Template Category list, select **Pharo 9.0 (development version)** .
-Note that the desired download is not under Official Distributions.
+4. In the Template Category list, select **Official Distributions**.
-5. Select the specific build (currently 1484); this may require scrolling through more recent build numbers.
-Be sure you select the 64-bit image.
+5. Select **Pharo 9.0 - 64bit (stable)** Be sure you select the 64-bit image.
 6. Select <EM CLASS="Icon">✲</EM> **Create image** .
 This will create a new Pharo image based on the selected template.
 7. Use the right-click menu item &#128314; **Launch** to launch the image.

 ### Install Sparkle
 There are two ways to build a Sparkle-enabled Pharo image:

 * The script-based one-step install.
 This clones the main branches of the required git repositories into the default location, as well as performing the load.
 * Manual installation by cloning the repository and loading via iceberg.
 This is useful if you wish to control the git repositories manually; that is, load branches other than the main branch; or perform other disk-based git operations.

 #### Script-based installation
 Using the script-based install, you do not need to manually clone the git repositories, nor consider the underlying git repositories; the script clones and loads for you.
-The script clones Sparkle, and the other required repositories (SparkleFFI and RemoteServiceReplication) into the default location (see [Iceberg default repository location](iceberg-default-repository-location)).
+The script clones Sparkle, and the other required repositories (SparkleFFI and RemoteServiceReplication) into the default location (see [Iceberg default repository location](#iceberg-default-repository-location)).

-1. Launch the Pharo 9.0 build 1484 image.
+1. Launch the Pharo 9.0 image.
 2. Open the Settings Browser using **Pharo > Settings** , select **Appearance** , and expand the list.
-Change the **UserInterfaceTheme**  to "Pharo Dark."
+Change the **User interface theme**  to "Pharo Dark."
 Sparkle is not yet themed and the color combinations are difficult to read in the light theme.
 3. Open a Pharo Playground (workspace), and execute:
     <PRE CLASS="Code-Indented">Metacello new
     	baseline: 'Sparkle';
     	repository: 'github://GemTalk/Sparkle:main';
     	load</PRE>
 4. Save the image.
-You are now ready to login; see the directions under [Login](#login).
+You are now ready to log in; see the directions under [Login](#login).

 #### Manual installation
 Rather than using the above script, you may manually clone the repositories, and load these into your Pharo image.
 This allows you complete control over specific branches from the various git repositories.